s0rta/revengate-new/roadmap.md

 ## v0.12.9
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
+- [ ] conditions summary in Inspect
+- [ ] glasses in stash
+- [ ] a bit smarter choosing the next speaker with the Talk button

 ## v0.13
 - [ ] new quest: Pacherrs are seeking some new crystals